widmogrod/zf2-assetic-module/README.md

 # Which configuration will be used

-_AsseticBundle_ resolve which configuration will be used to setup and load assets using this algoritm:
+_AsseticBundle_ uses the following algorithm to determine the configuration to use when loading assets:

-  1. use assets from 'controller' configuration
+  1. Use assets from 'controller' configuration
-  2. if 'controller' not exists, use assets from 'route' configuration
+  2. If 'controller' not exists, use assets from 'route' configuration
-  3. if 'route' not exists, don't load assets
+  3. If 'route' not exists, don't load assets

 # Projects using _AsseticBundle_